urjaswitasingh/LibraryApplication/README.md

 ### System Validation:
 - Prevent customers from borrowing more books than the allowed limit.
 - Reject book returns that have already been processed.
-- Log all transactions, including book issues, returns, and fine payments.
+- Log all transactions, including book issues and returns.

 ## Technologies Used
 This project is built using the following technologies:
-- **Java 8**: For programming logic and functionality
+- **Java 17**: For programming logic and functionality
 - **PostgreSQL**: For managing the database of books and members
 - **JDBC**: For database connectivity between Java and PostgreSQL
 - **JUnit**: For unit testing the application logic